When you first get started with a new WordPress site, your homepage by default shows the latest posts published on your blog.

 - Select the Home page, Blog page, and any other pages you want in your menu and click Add to menu.

 - Drag and drop your menu items to the desired locations to arrange your menu how you want.
-You can create sub-menu items by dragging menu item slightly to the right under other items in order to form a menu hierarchy.
+You can create sub-menu items by dragging menu items slightly to the right under other items in order to form a menu hierarchy.

 - Click Save Menu.